+The portal will re-open for submission of detailed applications once shortlisted EOIs are announced.
 Eligible local governments submitting a detailed application will be required to:

-- complete the detailed application via the Building our Regions portal - attach the following mandatory documentation: - a copy of a Council Resolution indicating that the local government: supports submission of the application - please ensure the name of the project is clearly referenced; has approved any applicant financial and/or in-kind contributions to the project; and has committed to the management and costs associated with the ongoing operation and maintenance of the infrastructure - a detailed project plan and cash flow templates are available in the application package for detailed applications - either a Cost Benefit Analysis (for projects with a total project cost of over \$500,000) or a Benefits Assessment (for projects with a total project cost up to and including \$500,000) templates are available in the application package for detailed applications - if applicable, letters confirming any financial and in-kind contributions from other parties, including details of the amount of funding and any conditions attached to the funding - all funding must be confirmed at the time of submission, except where applications for Australian Government funding are not yet decided - for roads projects, a letter of support from the Chair of the Regional Road and Transport Group (RRTG) or a copy of an RRTG minute stating that the project was considered for TIDS funding, not funded, but is a priority for the region - attach any additional identified documentation that supports statements made in the detailed application (unless web addresses are provided in your response to the detailed application); and - accept the terms and conditions prior to submitting the detailed application (refer to Attachment 2: Terms and conditions).
+- consult with their regional DSD office on their proposed detailed applications - complete the detailed application via the Building our Regions portal - attach the following mandatory documentation: - a copy of a council resolution indicating that the local government: supports submission of the application - please ensure the name of the project is clearly referenced; has approved any applicant financial and/or in-kind contributions to the project; and has committed to the management and costs associated with the ongoing operation and maintenance of the infrastructure - a detailed project plan and cash flow templates are available in the application package for detailed applications - either a Cost Benefit Analysis (for projects with a total project cost of over \$500,000) or a Benefits Assessment (for projects with a total project cost up to and including \$500,000) templates are available in the application package for detailed applications - if applicable, letters confirming any financial and in-kind contributions from other parties, including details of the amount of funding and any conditions attached to the funding all funding must be confirmed at the time of submission, except where applications for Australian Government funding are not yet decided

+- attach any additional identified documentation that supports statements made in the detailed application (unless web addresses are provided in your response to the detailed application); and - accept the terms and conditions prior to submitting the detailed application (refer to Attachment 4: Terms and conditions).

 All applicants will be notified in writing of the assessment outcome for their detailed applications.
-Those with successful applications will be contacted in due course by DSD with regard to developing a funding agreement.
+Those with successful applications will be contacted by DSD with regard to developing a funding agreement.